mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 > Again he asked, “‘Mind is Buddha’—I am not asking about this.
 What is not mind and not Buddha?”

-In those days, around the eighth century, when Baso Zen Master (Mazu Daoyi) lived, Baso Zen Master emphasized his teaching based on “Mind is Buddha; Buddha is mind.”
+In those days, around the eighth century, when Baso Zen Master (Mazu Daoyi) lived, Baso Zen Master emphasized his teaching based on “Mind is buddha; buddha is mind.”
 [In Japanese] we say, *sokushin zebutsu*. *Soko* means “identity.” *Shin* means “mind.” *Ze* means “this” or “the.” *Butsu* means buddha.
 So buddha is exactly identical with mind.
 Just like in the *Heart Sutra*, we say “form is emptiness, emptiness is form”; we use *is*.
 But anyway, mind *is* Buddha.
 So this was a big koan in those days, and in every monastery, monks really researched this.

 One day a monk asked Baso Zen Master, “Why do you teach ‘mind is buddha’?”
 And Baso Zen Master said, “[To stop] a baby from crying.”